 A directed research and practicum course of study related to ministry with a local church.
-To be arranged in consultation with the department chair and faculty member.
+To be arranged in consultation with the department chair and the faculty member involved.
 The student must demonstrate significant achievement in the chosen discipline.
-Prerequisite: Approval by the Chair of the Department of Pastoral Studies.
+Prerequisite: approval by the chair of the Department of Pastoral Studies.

-^{ 3000 &}amp; 4000 level courses offered through Moody Distance Learning require department approval in advance for BA/BMus students.
+3000 & 4000 level courses offered through Moody Distance Learning require department approval in advance for BA/BMus students.

 PS-3382.
-The Care of the Ministry Leader's Soul-3 semester hours
+The Care of the Ministry Leader's Soul-3 semester hours (also available through Moody Distance Learning)